wichers/esphome-comfoair/README.md

     name: "extractor_hood_switch_off_delay_minutes"
 ```

-The sensor defined here is a full list of sensor - if you remove the sensor from yaml it will not be monitored.
+The sensor defined here is a full list of sensors - if you remove a sensor from the yaml definition it will not be monitored.

 For visualization:
 Checkout https://github.com/wichers/lovelace-comfoair and follow the instructions.